Aveco Plans U.S. Expansion

 Roger Crooks

-At the NAB Show, Czech systems integrator Aveco announced its intention to expand into the U.S. broadcast market.
+Czech systems integrator Aveco today announced its intention to expand into the U.S. broadcast market.

 In the 20 years since its founding in Prague, Czech Republic, the company has placed its products at more than 250 stations in India, Europe and South America, and Aveco tools have recently been installed at some Mexican locations.